firstdraft/appdev-lessons/lessons/ad2-getting-started.md

 We are not writing automated tests for you anymore.
 I want you to get in the habit of writing your own automated tests.
 [02:52:00] So try it.
 If you can get it, that's great.
 If you can't get it, that's okay because there's a bunch, there's examples already in the project that you can look at and then copy, paste, and use.

 But I just want you to attempt writing your own tests first and like understand where to put the file for your tests, how to run the tests.
-Then you can use these, and this is an especially important context to have automated tests because the whole point is we're refactoring our app dev one code and making it better [02:52:30] while keeping the functionality exactly the same.
+Then you can use these, and this is an especially important context to have automated tests because the whole point is we're refactoring our AD1 code and making it better [02:52:30] while keeping the functionality exactly the same.

 Already today, every time I made a change, I had to like click through everything.
 I add a movie, delete a movie, edit a movie, click through like five or six things to make sure that I didn't break anything.
 Once you get bored of manually testing your app, you'll understand the value of having an automated test suite that you could just run when you're trying to improve a code base without introducing bugs into it.